saadoonhammad/ml_communities_journal/README.md

-# ml_communities_journal
+# Anomaly detection for Communities of Interest in
-# Collective Contextual Anomaly Detection for Smart Building IoT Sensors
+Internet of Things using Deep Autoencoders

 A deep learning framework for detecting collective contextual anomalies in IoT temperature sensor data using autoencoder architectures with hierarchical clustering.